 Within a few weeks you will normally be sent an appointment to see your surgeon.
-If the results on the piece of bowel removed during the operation are not available to give to you before you go home, an earlier outpatient appointment may be arranged.
+If the results on the piece of bowel removed during the operation are not available to discuss with you before you go home, an earlier Outpatient appointment may be arranged.